eficode/pipeline-the-game/packages/game-app/README.md

 To set up the entire project and install dependencies please have a look at the [Readme](../../README.md).

-## Architectural choices
+## :factory: Architectural choices

-The web app is a SPA built with React and typescript.
+* The web app is a SPA built with React and TypeScript.

-State management is handled using redux with redux-toolkit.
-Async work management is implemented using redux-saga.
+* State management is handled using redux with redux-toolkit.
+* Async work management is implemented using redux-saga.

-The ui is based on the combination styled-component and styled-system.
+* The ui is based on the combination of styled-component and styled-system.
-The development of the component is isolated using Storybook.
+* The development of the component is isolated using Storybook.
-The built Storybook are also published to Chromatic.
+* The built Storybook are also published to Chromatic.

-Forms are handled using react-hook-form.
+* Forms are handled using react-hook-form together with yup for validation.

-E2e tests are implemented using Cypress.
+* E2e tests are implemented using Cypress.
+* firebase is used for auth and database/api
+* i18n-js is the choice for internationalization

-## src folder structure
+## :open_file_folder: src folder structure
 The folder structure is based on a per-feature folder and per file folder.
 The `_shared` folder on the contrary contains common code that is used across the entire application